IsomorphicGo/isogoapp/Readme.md

 Once you've installed, and confirmed, that the basic Isomorphic Go application is working, the next logical step is to install [Kick](https://github.com/isomorphicgo/kick).

-Kick automatically recompiles Go code, and it can take both the `go` and `gopherjs` commands into consideration.
+Kick automatically recompiles Go code, and it has the ability to take both the `go` and `gopherjs` commands into consideration.

 Kick performs an *instant kickstart* of the web server instance, upon the modification of a Go source file.
 [Check out Kick](https://github.com/isomorphicgo/kick)